 The ATS's text is extremely brief, and its jurisdiction over human rights violations specifically is not obviously surmisable from the circumstances of its enactment and early interpretation.
 A description of these circumstances, however, is valuable nonetheless in understanding the statute.
-The ATS was enacted in 1789 as a part of the Judiciary Act.15 The provision is "unlike any other in American law" and is "unknown to any other legal system in the world."16
+The ATS was enacted in 1789 as a part of the Judiciary Act.
+The provision is "unlike any other in American law" and is "unknown to any other legal system in the world."

 Congress has made only minor modifications to the text of the statute since its enactment.
-Its substance has remained the same.17 The
+Its substance has remained the same.
+The

-15 See MULLIGAN, supra note 3.
+&lt;sup>15 See MULLIGAN, supra note 3.

-16 Id. (quoting Kiobel v.
+&lt;sup>16 Id. (quoting Kiobel v.
 Royal Dutch Petroleum Co., 621 F.3d 111, 115 (2d Cir.
 2010)).

-17 See William R. Casto, The Federal Courts Protective Jurisdiction Over Torts Committed in Violation of the Law of Nations, in The Alien Tort Claims Act: AN ANALYTICAL ANTHOLOGY 119, n.4 (1999).
+&lt;sup>17 See William R. Casto, The Federal Courts Protective Jurisdiction Over Torts Committed in Violation of the Law of Nations, in THE ALIEN TORT CLAIMS ACT: AN ANALYTICAL ANTHOLOGY 119, n.4 (1999).

-statute now reads: "The district courts shall have original jurisdiction of any civil action by an alien for a tort only, committed in violation of the law of nations or a treaty of the United States."18 The statute can be deconstructed into four critical elements: (1) A civil action (2) by an alien (3) for a tort (4) committed in violation of the law of nations or a treaty of the United States.19 Per the first element, "the ATS allows only for civil (rather than criminal) liability."20 The second ATS element gives the U.S. jurisdiction only for claims by individuals who are not U.S. nationals.21 Together, the third and fourth elements limit the type of conduct for which claims may be brought under the statute.
+statute now reads: "The district courts shall have original jurisdiction of any civil action by an alien for a tort only, committed in violation of the law of nations or a treaty of the United States."
+The statute can be deconstructed into four critical elements: (1) A civil action (2) by an alien (3) for a tort (4) committed in violation of the law of nations or a treaty of the United States.
+Per the first element, "the ATS allows only for civil (rather than criminal) liability."20 The second ATS element gives the U.S. jurisdiction only for claims by individuals who are not U.S. nationals.
+Together, the third and fourth elements limit the type of conduct for which claims may be brought under the statute.
 However, as this Article shows, the scope of these limitations is the subject of much controversy.
-The fourth element of the deconstructed of nations or U.S. treaties-inherently invokes principles of international law.
+The fourth element of the deconstructed statute-that conduct actionable under the ATS must violate the law of nations or U.S. treaties-inherently invokes principles of international law.
 Accordingly, to understand the intended scope of the ATS, it is necessary to delve into the Founders' understanding of international law at the time of the Judiciary Act of 1789.

-The Founders' understanding of international law was heavily influenced by Emmerich de Vattel, a Swiss jurist and philosopher, who was a prominent voice on the law of nations in the late eighteenth.22 Vattel's magnum opus, The Law of Nations or the Principles of Natural Law, was widely considered authoritative.23 Notables who referenced Vattel's work at this time include Benjamin Franklin, the Second Continental Congress, and the drafters at the 1787
+The Founders' understanding of international law was heavily influenced by Emmerich de Vattel, a Swiss jurist and philosopher, who was a prominent voice on the law of nations in the late eighteenth.
+Vattel's magnum opus, The Law of Nations or the Principles of Natural Law, was widely considered authoritative.
+Notables who referenced Vattel's work at this time include Benjamin Franklin, the Second Continental Congress, and the drafters at the 1787 Constitutional

-18 28 U.S.C. § 1350 (As originally enacted, the statute read, "And [district courts] shall also have cognizance, concurrent with the courts of the several States, or the circuit courts, as the case may be, of all causes where an alien sues for a tort only in violation of the law of nations or a treaty of the United States."); see Judiciary Act.
-19 See MULLIGAN, supra note 3.
+&lt;sup>18 28 U.S.C. § 1350 (As originally enacted, the statute read, "And [district courts] shall also have cognizance, concurrent with the courts of the several States, or the circuit courts, as the case may be, of all causes where an alien sues for a tort only in violation of the law of nations or a treaty of the United States."); see Judiciary Act.
+See MULLIGAN, supra note 3.

-21 Id.; see also 8 U.S.C. § 1101(a)(3) (defining an "alien" as any person who is "not a citizen or national of the United States").
+&lt;sup>21 Id.; see also 8 U.S.C. § 1101(a)(3) (defining an "alien" as any person who is "not a citizen or national of the United States").

-22 Carolina Kenny, Emmerich de Vattel, The Law of Nations (1758), CLASSICS OF STRATEGY AND DIPL.
+&lt;sup>22 Carolina Kenny, Emmerich de Vattel, The Law of Nations (1758), CLASSICS OF STRATEGY AND DIPL.
 (Aug.
 7, 2015), https://classicsofstrategy.com/2015/08/07/law-of-nations-vattel-1758/.